alice-and-eve/2023/index.md

 Join us, and participate to our poster contest on the topic of your choice!

+### Date:
+Alice&Eve will take place on October 27th, 2023.

 ### Venue:

-The workshop will be held at Lab42 at UvA science park.
+The workshop will be held at Lab42 at UvA Science Park.

 ### Registration: